 Where to Go in Riga – The Old Town

-Let’s not forget that Riga Old Town is still a significant part of the city’s persona, and a cornerstone of Riga tourism.
-Yet, aside from this tiny cluster of streets topping the Riga attractions list, if you dig hard enough you will find some great stores and hangouts alongside the architectural highlights.
+Let’s not forget that Riga Old Town is still a significant part of the city’s persona and a cornerstone of Riga tourism.
+Yet, aside from this tiny cluster of streets topping the Riga attractions list, you will find some great stores and hangouts alongside the architectural highlights if you dig hard enough.

-Riga Old Town is an area that is still like a living museum of the city’s medieval history, where small parts of old defence walls and tower can be found.
-Where the cobbled streets take you on a Riga sightseeing journey of 800 years, despite the fact nearly all of the historical buildings were rebuilt after the war due to extensive bomb damage.
+Riga Old Town is an area that is still like a living museum of the city’s medieval history, where you can find small parts of old defence walls and towers.
+The cobbled streets take you on a Riga sightseeing journey of 800 years, even though nearly all of the historical buildings were rebuilt after the war due to extensive bomb damage.

-The Soviets liked the Old Town, so it was given a protected status in the 60’s.
+The Soviets liked the Old Town, so they gave it protected status in the ’60s.
 People scour at the fact that St. Peter’s Church (the oldest church in the Baltic states) was modernised in parts and that buildings like The House of Blackheads completely reconstructed like its 700-year-old original, but it the best retention of the history possible.

-The best elevated views of the Old Town are said to be from the St Peter’s Church rooftop, although I best enjoyed the Old Town without any plan of action, wandering aimlessly amongst the pastel hued buildings while stumbling upon design stores like Andele Mandele, design cafes such as Pienene, beautiful coffee houses like speciality Strada and boho Parunāsim, an old pancake house called Šefpavāras Vilhelms and traditional produce stores including Medus istaba for locally sourced Zelta Medala honey.
+The best-elevated views of the Old Town are said to be from the St Peter’s Church rooftop.
+I best enjoyed the Old Town without any plan of action, wandering amongst the pastel-hued buildings while stumbling upon design stores like Andele Mandele, design cafes such as Pienene, beautiful coffee houses like speciality Strada and boho Parunāsim, an old pancake house called Šefpavāras Vilhelms and traditional produce stores including Medus istaba for locally sourced Zelta Medala honey.
 Hidden residential alleyways are where you can lose yourself away from the small crowds.

 In little over half an hour a train to the station, Majori brings you to the popular resort town of Jurmala, also known as ‘Riga Beach’.
 This area first gained popularity in the 1730s when England and France started the seaside trend.
-Since then, and with the opening of rail tracks along main swimming areas, Jurmala was a coastal escape near to the capital.
-Summer houses were quickly built and Riga locals eagerly flock here on weekends for the clean waters and white sands.
+Since then, and with the opening of rail tracks and main swimming areas, Jurmala became the coastal escape near the capital.
+Locals quickly built summer houses, and Riga residents eagerly flock here on weekends for the clean waters and white sands.